2plus2cabbage/terraform-oci-paloalto-base/ReadmeDetailed.md

 4. Click **Edit**, then under **Route Table**, select the trust route table (`rt-<environment_name>-<location>-trust-001`, e.g., `rt-cabbage-usashburn-trust-001`).
 5. Save changes to route trust subnet traffic through the firewall’s trust interface (`10.1.1.10`).

-### Step 5: SSH to the Firewall Management Interface and Optionally Change Admin Password
+### Step 5: SSH to the Firewall Management Interface and Change Admin Password
 1. Open a terminal on your machine.
 2. Use the SSH key and management public IP to connect: `ssh -i <private-key-file> admin@<firewall_mgmt_public_ip>` (e.g., `ssh -i palo_alto_key admin@129.213.45.67`).
 3. You should now be logged into the firewall CLI as the `admin` user.
-4. (Optional) To change the admin password for GUI access:
-   - Enter configuration mode: `configure`.
+4. Enter configuration mode: `configure`.
-   - Change the admin password: `set mgt-config users admin password`.
+5. Change the admin password for GUI access: `set mgt-config users admin password`.
-   - Enter a new password when prompted, then confirm it.
+6. Enter a new password when prompted, then confirm it.
-   - Commit the change: `commit`.
+7. Commit the change: `commit`.
-   - Exit configuration mode: `exit`.
+8. Exit configuration mode: `exit`.

 ### Step 6: Update MY-PUBLIC-IP in the XML Configuration File
 1. Open the `firewall-config.xml` file in your editor (e.g., VSCode).